 For many years, organisations that provide social housing offered a scheme known as location-attribution for the benefit of those living in social housing.
 The Law of 12 July 1984 replaced this scheme with the leasing options scheme.

 Leasing options is a scheme by which a tenant may purchase the home that they rent, when they have rented it for a certain time agreed with the owner when the contract was signed.
-The property involved may be residential or mixed use, collective or individual, finished or under construction, old or new.
+The property involved may be residential or mixed use, collective or individual, finished or under construction, accomodation which is old or new.
 Although the scheme is not limited to this sector, it mainly applies to social housings.

 How the leasing options system works?